Chinese New Zealanders: Early immigrants (1865–1945)

+Significant archives of Chinese communities in Otago were created by Presbyterian reverend Alexander Don in the late 19th century, in his mostly unsuccessful attempts to convert Chinese goldmining communities to Christianity.
+These archives, which form a part of the Ng New Zealand Chinese Heritage Collection, became a UNESCO New Zealand Memory of the World Register in 2017.

 New Zealanders of Chinese descent also fought for New Zealand in World War II.
 During World War I, Cecil Alloo rose from the ranks to become the first commissioned officer of Chinese descent in New Zealand's armed forces.
 Chain migration from Guangdong continued until the new Communist Chinese regime stopped emigration.
 This original group of Cantonese migrants and their descendants are referred to in New Zealand as 'Old Generation' Chinese, and are now a minority within the overall Chinese population.

 John Hall's government passed the Chinese Immigration Act 1881.
 This imposed a £10 tax per Chinese person entering New Zealand, and permitted only one Chinese immigrant for every 10 tons of cargo.
 Richard Seddon's government increased the tax to £100 per head in 1896, and tightened the other restriction to only one Chinese immigrant for every 200 tons of cargo.

 After the Second World War (1945–1999)

 Ethnic Chinese communities from countries other than China began establishing themselves in New Zealand between the 1960s and 1980s.
 These included ethnic Chinese refugees from Cambodia, Vietnam and Laos following the conflicts and upheavals in those countries; Commonwealth (i.e. English educated) professional migrants from Hong Kong, Singapore and Malaysia; and Samoan Chinese as part of the substantial Pacific labour migrations of the 1970s.
+There was also a growth in the relationship between mainland China and New Zealand during this period.
+Relationships were fostered by Chinese New Zealanders such as Nancy Kwok-Goddard.

 Between 1987 and 1996, a fundamental change in New Zealand's immigration policy led to a substantial influx of ethnic Chinese business, investor, and professional migrants, particularly from Hong Kong and Taiwan.
 This period saw a spike in overall migration from the Asian region, including other Chinese people from East Asia and Southeast Asia.
 New Zealand's immigration system increasingly experienced the impact of global events, such as the Tiananmen Square protests of 1989 and the May 1998 riots of Indonesia in which many Chinese were affected.